tucksravin/incidental-fox-productivity/README.md

-get completed todoist tasks for going back and include checkmarks (might need to convert to sync api) make nav for all options maybe delay the slide in a touch so everything is generally already loaded in
+get completed todoist tasks for going back and include checkmarks (might need to convert to sync api) make nav for all options maybe delay the slide in a touch so everything is generally already loaded in let chunks know if they're a todoist chunk or toggl chunk

 ### features for later